recruitlyio/assignments-fullstack/readme.md

 1. Fork this repository
 2. Create a new branch with a descriptive name such as `[your-name]-[assignment-name]`
-3. Implement your solution in a subfolder within the appropriate assignment directory
+3. Implement your solution in a directory named `[your-name]-solution`
-4. Include a comprehensive README in your solution folder with:
+4. Include a comprehensive README in your solution directory with:
    - Setup instructions
    - An explanation of your approach
    - Any limitations or future improvements